Forensic Psychologist Career (Salary + Duties + Interviews)

 A Forensic Psychologist offers professional psychological help to a legal team working on a case.
 Their duties involve performing research about a case and offering their opinion as expert advice in court.

 The job duties for a forensic psychologist range depending on the position and the location of the job.
-A forensic psychologist may serve as a professional witness, offering their insight on the human mind to determine whether a person acted with intention or was affected by certain mood disorders.
-They may also work with child witnesses who are preparing to take the stand.
+A forensic psychologist may serve as a professional witness, offering insight into the human mind to determine whether a person acted with intention or was affected by certain mood disorders.
+They may also work with child witnesses preparing to take the stand.
 A psychologist may be brought onto a legal team as a consultant to determine whether a potential witness is competent to take the stand.

 Their services don’t just stay in the courtroom, either.
 Forensic psychologists may work with offenders or people awaiting trial.
 They may offer mental health services themselves or lead a group of professionals to conduct these services.
 People awaiting trial or who are serving jail sentences can be seriously affected mentally.
 A forensic psychologist may determine if a person needs to be put on a suicide watch, for example.
 They may also assess whether they can receive a visitation from friends and family.